pterm/pterm/README.md

 func main() {
 	pterm.DefaultParagraph.Println("This is the default paragraph printer.
-As you can see, no words are separated, " + "but the letters is split at the spaces.
-This is useful for continuous letters of all kinds.
+As you can see, no words are separated, " + "but the text is split at the spaces.
+This is useful for continuous text of all kinds.
 You can manually change the line width if you want to." +
 		"Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam")

 	pterm.Println()

-	pterm.Println("This letters is written with the default Println() function.
+	pterm.Println("This text is written with the default Println() function.
 No intelligent splitting here." + "Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam")
 }